Dallas Stars at Colorado Avalanche - 9/4/20 NHL Picks and Prediction

 The Line: Colorado Avalanche -135 / Dallas Stars +115 --- Over/Under: 6 Click Here for the Latest Odds

-TV: SN, TVAS, USA Stream live sports and exclusive originals on ESPN+.
+Where to Watch: SN, TVAS, USA Stream live sports and exclusive originals on ESPN+.
 Sign up now!

 The Dallas Stars and the Colorado Avalanche meet in a deciding game seven in their Western Conference semi-final series from Rogers Place in NHL action on Friday.